julian-forero/sfquickstarts/site/sfguides/src/machine_learning_with_snowpark_python/machine_learning_with_snowpark_python.md

     return state_dict
 ```
 We use the [Astronomer dev CLI](https://github.com/astronomer/astro-cli) and Docker to spin up a local Airflow instance:

+**TODO:** need a lot more info/help in the setup here.
+I think the Dockerfile needs updating as well.
 ```
 !curl -sSL https://install.astronomer.io | sudo bash -s !brew install docker